chasewnelson/SNPGenie/README.md

 ## <a name="troubleshooting"></a>Troubleshooting

 * Using **Windows**?
 SNPGenie was written for Unix systems (including Mac), which have Perl installed by default.
 Windows doesn't, but getting Perl installed is as simple as following these <a target="_blank" href="http://learn.perl.org/installing/windows.html">three-minute download instructions</a>, and you'll be good to go!
-Just open the Windows Command Prompt, and remember to type "perl" first when you run SNPGenie, *i.e.*, type "perl snpgenie-1.2.2.pl".
+Just open the Windows Command Prompt, and remember to type "perl" first when you run SNPGenie, *i.e.*, type "perl snpgenie.pl".
 * SNPGenie isn't executing?
 Try preceding the whole command line with "perl" to make sure SNPGenie is being treated as a script.
 For example:

-        perl snpgenie-1.2.2.pl --sepfiles --minfreq=0.01 --snpreport=mySNPreport.txt --fastafile=myFASTA.fa --gtffile=myGTF.gtf
+        perl snpgenie.pl --sepfiles --minfreq=0.01 --snpreport=mySNPreport.txt --fastafile=myFASTA.fa --gtffile=myGTF.gtf

 * SNPGenie still isn't executing?
 You might also try making the script executable at the command line, as follows:

-        chmod +x snpgenie-1.2.2.pl
+        chmod +x snpgenie.pl

 * Are (end-of-line) newline characters in Unix LF (\n) format?
 Although SNPGenie was also designed to accept Windows CRLF (\r\n) or Mac CR (\r) formats, these can sometimes introduce problems causing SNPGenie to crash or return all 0 values.
 Trying changing the newline character to Unix LF using a free program such a <a target="_blank" href="http://www.barebones.com/products/textwrangler/">TextWrangler</a>.